-- Admissions and the School Registry will take a copy of your passport and visa details for the student record.
+- Admissions and the Faculty Registry will take a copy of your passport and visa details for the student record

 During your studies

-- You can only undertake work placements that are assessed and don’t make up more than 50% of the total length of the course, unless there is a statutory requirement for this.
+- You can only undertake work placements that are assessed and do not make up more than 50% of the total length of the course, unless there is a statutory requirement for this

-- You must attend teaching sessions regularly and request permission from the School Registry if you need to be absent for any reason.
-If you have ten unauthorised absences from the University, you will be reported to the UKVI.
+- You must attend teaching sessions regularly and request permission from the Faculty Registry if you need to be absent for any reason.
+If you have 10 unauthorised absences from the University, you will be reported to the UKVI

 - Check the information on re-sits and repeats.
-If you need to re-sit an exam or repeat a module, you will have to ensure whether your enrolment status allows you to stay in the UK during the re-sit/repeat period.
+If you need to re-sit an exam or repeat a module, you will have to ensure your enrolment status allows you to stay in the UK during the re-sit/repeat period

 After your studies

-Once your studies are completed you must leave the UK if there is more than one month between your current leave to remain expiring and the start of a new course.
+Once your studies are completed you must leave the UK if there is more than 1 month between your current leave to remain expiring and the start of a new course.